Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Analysis and Results

 \subsubsection{KDE based Evaluation}

-We again follow the methods devised in \cite{giroux2025generativemodelsfastsimulation}, translating fidelity measurements to a more interpretable metric of separation power using the KDE method of FastDIRC.\footnote{More information on the exact formulation of the metric, and underlying process can be found in \cite{giroux2025generativemodelsfastsimulation}.} This evaluation is performed at fixed momenta—specifically 3 GeV/c and 6 GeV/c—to emphasize fidelity testing at specific kinematic points, which serves as a stringent stress test for our generative models trained over a fully continuous kinematic space.
-Fig. \ref{fig:fastDIRC_performance} depicts the performance comparison for $\SI[per-mode=symbol]{3}{\giga\eVperc}$ (top) and $\SI[per-mode=symbol]{6}{\giga\eVperc}$ (bottom), for various values of the polar angle (in bins of $\SI{5}{\degree}$), with fixed sized reference populations of 800k, for \geant, NF, and our proposed method (indicated in legend).
+We again follow the methods devised in \cite{giroux2025generativemodelsfastsimulation}, translating fidelity measurements to a more interpretable metric of separation power using the KDE method of FastDIRC.\footnote{The exact metric formulation and associated methodology are described in~\cite{giroux2025generativemodelsfastsimulation}. } This evaluation is performed at fixed momenta—specifically 3 GeV/c and 6 GeV/c—to emphasize fidelity testing at specific kinematic points, which serves as a stringent stress test for our generative models trained over a fully continuous kinematic space, as motivated in the previous section.
+Fig. \ref{fig:fastDIRC_performance} depicts the performance comparison for $\SI[per-mode=symbol]{3}{\giga\eVperc}$ (top) and $\SI[per-mode=symbol]{6}{\giga\eVperc}$ (bottom), for various values of the polar angle (in bins of $\SI{5}{\degree}$), with fixed sized reference populations of 800k, for \geant, Normalizing Flow (NF) \cite{giroux2025generativemodelsfastsimulation}, and our proposed methods of independent models, and models with two or four experts (indicated in legend).